aroberge/ideas/README.md

 > _I have an idea for a new example, but do not know how to write the code for it._

-First, make sure you go through all of the existing examples to confirm that none can easily be adapted to do what you want.
+First, make sure you go through all the existing examples to confirm that none can easily be adapted to do what you want.
 If that is the case, file an issue ... but please don't be offended if I don't write code for it